fiifibrew/alx-system_engineering-devops/0x00-shell_basics/README.md

-printing the absolute path name of the current working directory
+displaying the contents list of the current directory